Odiham Health CentreTel: 01256 702371

 Please go to the Vaccinations & Immunisation page for further information.

-Child development checks are organised by the Health Visitors, who will advise when the checks are due.
+Child development checks are organised by the Health Visitors.
+Please contact the Health Visiting Team at Alton Community Hospital, telephone 01420 88336 who will advise when the checks are due and the days and times of the Baby Clinics.

 We offer a variety of minor surgical procedures, including removal of small skin lumps and joint injections.